tanzeeleduwork/Tanzeel-Public/Webapps/EDU-CRM/README.md

 **[🚀 Live Demo on Netlify](https://tubular-caramel-dcb454.netlify.app/)**

-> **Note:** For the best experience, please view the live demo on a PC or in horizontal mode on your phone.
+> **Note:** View the live demo in horizontal mode on your phone or on PC for best experience

 > **Note:** Add a new student in "Students" module with appropriate info to unlock complete functionality of CRM